canonical/launchpad-manual/docs/developer/explanation/values.rst

 implement a change, or whether something is a good idea or not, we have recourse to three distinct sets of guidelines.

-The first is :doc:`strategy`, which reminds us why we are making Launchpad and helps us answer questions such as "How does this help Launchpad meet its goals?".
-The second is :doc:`scope`, which helps us answer questions like "Is this in scope?".
+The first is :ref:`launchpad-strategy`, which reminds us why we are making Launchpad and helps us answer questions such as "How does this help Launchpad meet its goals?".
+The second is :ref:`what-is-launchpad`, which helps us answer questions like "Is this in scope?".
 Together, they sort out the 'matter' of Launchpad.

 The third is this document, the Launchpad Values.
 It tries to address the